 Too often throughout history, under-resourced communities and communities of color have been left behind in times of massive and transformational change.
-As the energy sector works to aggressively decarbonize and we seek to mitigate the impacts of climate change, we have not just an opportunity but an obligation to learn from past transitions, where certain policy choices have excluded at best, and have actively harmed at worst.
+As the energy sector works to aggressively decarbonize and we seek to mitigate the impacts of climate change, we have not just an opportunity but an obligation to learn from past transitions, when certain policy choices have excluded marginalized communities at best, and actively harmed them at worst.

 |Poverty Level||Home Energy Burden|

 Fresh Energy is committed to centering equity and advancing a just transition as a key pillar of our work by: